Harold Harmsworth, 1st Viscount Rothermere

-Two of Rothermere's three sons were killed in action during the First World War and in the 1930s, he advocated instead peaceful relations between Germany and the United Kingdom, and used his media influence to that end.
-His open support for fascism and praise for Nazism and the British Union of Fascists contributed to the popularity of those views in the 1930s.
-That ambition, for which Rothermere became best known, was not successful, and he died in Bermuda early in the war.
+Two of Rothermere's three sons were killed in action during the First World War and in the 1930s, he advocated peaceful relations between Germany and the United Kingdom, and used his media influence to that end.
+He became known for his open support for fascism and praise for Nazi Germany and the British Union of Fascists. which contributed to the popularity of those views in the 1930s.
+After seeing his hopes dashed by the outbreak of the Second World War, he died in Bermuda.

 Background

-Harmsworth was the second son of Alfred and Geraldine Mary Harmsworth.
+Harmsworth was the second son of Alfred and Geraldine Harmsworth (née Maffett).
 His thirteen siblings included Alfred Harmsworth, 1st Viscount Northcliffe, Cecil Harmsworth, 1st Baron Harmsworth, Sir Leicester Harmsworth, 1st Baronet, and Sir Hildebrand Harmsworth, 1st Baronet.
+Rothermere was an active member of the Sylvan Debating Club, founded by his father.
+He first attended as a visitor in 1882 and later served as treasurer.

-Harmsworth was educated at St Marylebone Grammar School, which he left to become a clerk for the Board of Trade.
+He was educated at St Marylebone Grammar School, which he left to become a clerk for the Board of Trade.
 In 1888 he joined his elder brother Alfred's newspaper company, and in 1894 he and his brother purchased the Evening News for £25,000.

 Entry into Fleet Street

-In 1896 Harmsworth and his brother Alfred together founded the Daily Mail, and subsequently also launched the Daily Mirror.
+In 1896 Harmsworth and his brother Alfred together founded the Daily Mail.
+In 1903 they launched the Daily Mirror.
 In 1910 Harmsworth bought the Glasgow Record and Mail, and in 1915 the Sunday Pictorial.
 By 1921 he was owner of the Daily Mirror, Sunday Pictorial, Glasgow Daily Record, Evening News, and Sunday Mail, and shared ownership of the company Associated Newspapers with his brother Alfred, who had been made Viscount Northcliffe in 1918.
 His greatest success came with the Daily Mirror, which had a circulation of three million by 1922.

+Although one of the chief rivals of the Harmsworth newspapers was the Daily Express owned by Max Aitken (the future Lord Beaverbrook), in May 1913 Harmsworth went with Aitken on a lengthy business trip to western Canada.
+The trip marked the start of an odd alliance between Aitken and the Harmsworth family that would persist regardless of the rivalry between the Daily Mail and the Daily Express.
+When Aitken was raised to the peerage in 1917 as Baron Beaverbrook, Harmsworth, by then Baron Rothermere, served as one of his sponsors when he first entered the House of Lords.
+Aitken regarded him as the more relatable of the two brothers.